-The following projects will focus on a variety of single-cell analysis techniques to build a Gut Cell Atlas.
-Researchers will procure human tissue from both healthy individuals and those with Crohn’s disease, and gather data for gene and protein expression and cellular localization.
+Large Scale Grants focus on a variety of single-cell analyses to build a Gut Cell Atlas.
+Samples from both healthy individuals and those with Crohn’s disease are obtained, and data is gathered for gene and protein expression and cellular localization.

 Team: Shahida Din, Richard Baldock, Albert Burger, Irene Papatheodorou, David Adams